zgyzgyhero/ews/README.md

 | Unified Messaging operations     	|                      	|                  	|
 | Unified Contact Store operations 	|                      	|                  	|
 | User configuration operations    	|                      	|                  	|

+* Not always 100% of fields are mapped.

 ### Extras
 Besides the operations supported above, few new operations under the namespace `ewsutil` has been introduced: